-A minority of colleges do not admit certain groups of students:
+A minority of colleges do not admit certain groups of students.
+These include:

-Mature students (over 21 at matriculation) only: Clare Hall, Hughes Hall, Lucy Cavendish, St Edmund's, Wolfson
+- Mature students (over 21 at matriculation) only colleges like Clare Hall, Hughes Hall, Lucy Cavendish, St Edmund's and Wolfson

 Some colleges do not provide all courses offered by the university; cross off those which do not provide your course.

-To find out which colleges offer your course, check out the Cambridge websites and/or prospectus.
+To find out which colleges offer your course, check out the Cambridge college websites and/or prospectus.

 Location is also a good indicator of how old the buildings look.
-Colleges in the city centres are usually the old looking colleges, whereas more modern colleges are usually a short walk out of town.
+Colleges in the city centre are usually the old-looking colleges, whereas more modern colleges are usually a short walk out of town.

-Don't be put off by "out of the way" colleges.
-Just because you can't see King's College chapel from the grounds doesn't mean it doesn't have advantages such as being near a supermarket, which can end up being a huge bonus!
-For example, Sidney Sussex has an advantage when it comes to this, being across the road from Sainsbury's.
-There are also branches of Tesco, Asda and Aldi (near Murray Edwards & Fitzwilliam) slightly outside the town centre for those who want to save a few quid!
+Don't be put off by colleges that are 'out of the way'.
+Just because you can't see King's College chapel from the grounds, doesn't mean it doesn't have advantages such as being near a supermarket, which can end up being a huge bonus!
+Sidney Sussex has an advantage when it comes to grocery shopping too, being across the road from Sainsbury's.
+There are also branches of Tesco, Asda and Aldi near Murray Edwards and Fitzwilliam, which are slightly outside the town centre for those who want to save a few quid!
 Being a little way out for the centre also tends to mean less tourists.

 One facility that is increasingly important for all students is internet access.

-• Many colleges include “free” internet in their termly facility fees/rent; Churchill, Corpus, Downing, Emmanuel, Fitzwilliam (up to 100GB, then £0.33 per Gb), Girton, Gonville and Caius, Homerton, Hughes Hall, Jesus, Pembroke, Peterhouse, Queens', Robinson, St Catharine's, Trinity, Trinity Hall.
+• Many colleges include free internet in their termly facility fees/rent; Churchill, Corpus, Downing, Emmanuel, Fitzwilliam (up to 100GB, then £0.33 per Gb), Girton, Gonville and Caius, Homerton, Hughes Hall, Jesus, Pembroke, Peterhouse, Queens', Robinson, St Catharine's, Trinity and Trinity Hall

-• Clare Hall charges for all data used: £1.00 per Gb .
+• Clare Hall charges for all data used: £1 per GB

 College printers: colleges provide shared printers and photocopiers usually located in the library computer room.
 Printing costs are charged per page and vary by college although 5p per A4 mono sheet is typical.
 Some colleges provide students with a small allowance towards printing costs – Newnham is notable for its generous £150 per term printing allowance.

 Remember that it doesn't matter what your college reputation is for a particular subject; in the end you're lectured by the university, not the college.
-It's far more important to enjoy the company and surroundings than to worry about being at "the best college for....".
+It's far more important to enjoy the company and surroundings than to worry about being at the best college for a specific course.

 Lots of people look at the statistics and try to make a tactical college choice based on which ones look the easiest to get into.
 THIS APPROACH DOESN'T WORK.